ttruty/ttruty.github.io/blog/_posts/2019-06-27-vr-research.md

 ![Oculus Quest]({{ "/assets/img/vr_research_post/quest.jpg" | absolute_url }})

+This hopes to squash the idea that VR is a tech that is destined to fail... as it was in the 80/90s.
+But now the tech is there where the user can truely feel "present" in a virtual world.
+We will return to this idea of "presence" later.
+While this is great news for the industry.
+It is my goal to push for the use of this tech to better the world (high hopes, I know).
+I am force in this moment to refernece a Ray Bradbury book handed to me by a professor. **Dandelion Wine**.
+Specifically a entry about the invention of a "Happiness Machine".

+> Quote about Happiness machine

+I do not want to create *happiness*, but instead *saftey*.
+There are many situations where we; as researchers; would like to see how people would act in real world situations.
+Putting people in those situations might be dangerous, expecially if the people are frail, cognitively impaired, or suffering from various other conditions common with aging.
+In a VR game world we are able to observe (semi-) real world decision making and actions without putting the user at risk.

 ## How can we leverage games for research?

 > Post will be added to, I swear!